saprativa/saprativa.github.io/_pages/talks.md

 {% endfor %} -->

 1. Took a hands-on session titled "Using Hugging Face Transformers for NLP Tasks on Google Colab" at Rajiv Gandhi Proudyogiki Vishwavidyalaya, Madhya Pradesh, India on 27 June 2022.
-2. Presented an extended abstract titled "ArguMeet: An Argument Diagramming Schema for Meeting Conversations" in the Workshop on Argumentation Knowledge Graphs at AKBC 2021 on 7 October 2021.
+2. Presented the extended abstract titled "ArguMeet: An Argument Diagramming Schema for Meeting Conversations" in the Workshop on Argumentation Knowledge Graphs at AKBC 2021 on 7 October 2021.
-3. Presented the paper titled “Sentiment analysis using cosine similarity measure,” in 2nd IEEE International Conference on Recent Trends in Information Systems (ReTIS 2015) at Jadavpur University, Kolkata, India during 9-11 July 2015.
+3. Presented the paper titled “Sentiment analysis using cosine similarity measure” in the 2nd IEEE International Conference on Recent Trends in Information Systems (ReTIS 2015) at Jadavpur University, Kolkata, India during 9-11 July 2015.